Ericsson/codechecker/docs/package_layout.md

 `PATH` instead of the given binaries.
 If this option is set you can also configure the plugin directory of the Clang Static Analyzer by using the `CC_CLANGSA_PLUGIN_DIR` environment variable.

+### Replacer section
+This section is a key-value component.
+The key is `clang-apply-replacements` and the value is the same by default.
+This is the name of a Clang tool which applies textual replacements in the source code directly. `CodeChecker fixit` command uses this tool, see its documentation for further details.